IanBrown050922/Ripple-Noise/README.md

 # Ripple-Noise
-Python module for generating images using a unique kind of procedural noise/texture I came up with.
+Python module for generating images using an original procedural noise/texture I developed.

 The name is "Ripple Noise" because the noise generation method is inspired by ripples in water.